ralsina/zero-thumb/README.md

 That's it.

+The `usbshare.py` script disconnects and reconnects the computer from the "thumb drive" when new files appear, otherwise it will not see them.
+Should be seamless in Windows and OSX, not so much in Linux (works fine if you open the device in a file manager without mounting it)

 Now, as long as the Zero is in a network it can connect to, you can just send it files by dropping them in your `~/Sync` and any computer it's plugged into will see them (eventually).